rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 There is one problem with this setup: if we open a file with `nvim` from inside a neovim terminal, we get a nested neovim instance running inside the terminal.
 One solution is to use [neovim-remote](https://github.com/mhinz/neovim-remote).
-With neovim-remote, we can send keystrokes to a running neovim instance from any terminal instance.
+With neovim-remote installed, we can send keystrokes to a running neovim instance from _any_ terminal instance (including those running within neovim).
 As a consequence of this, from within our neovim terminal, just run `nvr filename` and `filename` will be opened and replace the terminal window, without nesting.
 If you don't want to replace your current window, there are options to open the file in a new tab or split relative to the terminal split.
 You can read about these with `nvr --help`.